ExtendRealityLtd/VRTK/README.md

   pointer colour will change to the `Pointer Miss Color` and the `WorldPointerDestinationSet` event will not be triggered, which will prevent teleporting into areas where the play area will collide.
-  * **Enable Teleport:** If this is checked then the teleport flag is set to true in the Destination Set event so teleport scripts will know whether to action the new destination.
-This allows controller beams to be enabled on a controller but never trigger a teleport (if this option is unchecked).
   * **Beam Always On:** If this is checked the the pointer beam is always visible but the Destination Set event is still only emitted when the assigned button is pressed.
   * **Activate Delay:** The time in seconds (based on a 60 frame per second update tick) to delay the pointer beam being able to be active again.
 Useful for preventing constant beams for teleporting.

-The following events are emitted:

-  * **WorldPointerIn:** When the pointer collides with another game object.
-  * **WorldPointerOut:** When the pointer stops colliding with the game object.
-  * **WorldPointerDestinationSet:** When the pointer is no longer active in the scene to determine the last destination position of the pointer end (useful for selecting and teleporting).
-This event is not emitted if the pointer is colliding with an interactable object that has the `Pointer Activates Use Action` set to true.

-The event payload that is emitted contains:

-  * **controllerIndex:** The index of the controller emitting the beam
-  * **distance:** The distance the target is from the controller
-  * **target:** The Transform of the object that the pointer is touching
-  * **tipPosition:** The world position of the end of the pointer
-  * **enableTeleport:** Whether the controller should trigger teleport

 ### Examples